arvindag/Misc-Docs/GoLangTips.md

 #### Go lang Tour
-https://golang.org/ is the site to start learning Go language
+https://golang.org/ is the site to start learning Go language.
+Another good page is https://gobyexample.com/

 Some of the useful packages are: